Image

 Columbus Day is the only immigrant holiday.
 It is in danger of being eliminated as a result of misinformation disseminated by several vocal groups in cities and towns across the United States.
 Clearly they do not understand the discrimination they foster.
 Most recently this trend has struck New Hampshire.

-The cancelling of Columbus Day has taken hold in several towns in New Hampshire mainly because there has been no meaningful testimony from the descendants of immigrants opposing the change, and shining a light on its discrimination.
-The Friends of Italian Americans has been formed to educate our citizens and political leaders on the meaning and history of Columbus Day, and to reverse this racist trend.
+The cancelling of Columbus Day has taken hold in several towns in New Hampshire mainly because there has been no meaningful testimony from the descendants of immigrants defending this holiday, and shining a light why its cancellation is an inadvertent and unintended act of discrimination against millions of Americans.
+The Friends of Italian Americans has been formed to educate our citizens and political leaders on the meaning and history of Columbus Day, and to reverse this adverse trend.

 Board of Directors